How & where to buy Komodo coin online

 The best place to find an altcoin like Komodo is on a cryptocurrency exchange.
 Exchanges have the widest range of coins available and usually let you swap between them.
 Here are a couple of the top ones:

-- Binance: Binance lets you buy and sell over a hundred cryptocurrencies.
+- Binance: Binance offers over a hundred cryptocurrencies.
 It has more volume than any other exchange, so you’ll almost always find someone to trade with.
 Sign up for Binance >

 - Bittrex: Bittrex has a huge range of cryptocurrencies available and is ideal for beginners and experienced traders alike.
 Join Bittrex now >

-To buy cryptocurrency on an exchange, you need to sign up for an account.
+Before you can get your hands on any coins, you need to set up an account.
 You might need a form of ID to prove your identity, and it can take an hour or two for the verification to come through.
-Once that’s all done, you can usually fund your account with fiat currency, but you should check the terms and conditions.
+Once that’s all done, you can usually fund your account with fiat currency (like GBP or USD), but this isn’t true for every platform and you should check the terms and conditions.